gyoodev/Glowy/README.md

 3.  **Configure Environment Variables:**
     -   In the project's root directory, find the file named `.env.local.example`.
     -   Make a copy of this file and rename it to `.env.local`. **This file is ignored by Git and should not be shared.**
-    -   Open `.env.local` and fill in the values with your actual credentials from Firebase, PayPal, etc. You can find your Firebase client-side keys in your Firebase project settings.
+    -   Open `.env.local` and fill in the values with your actual credentials from Firebase, PayPal, ImageBB, etc.
+    -   You can find your Firebase client-side keys in your Firebase project settings.
+    -   For ImageBB, go to [https://api.imgbb.com/](https://api.imgbb.com/) to get your free API key for the `IMAGEBB_API_KEY` variable.

 4.  **Run the development server:**
     ```bash